New graduate student teaching assistants (TA), welcome to the other side of the classroom!

 How do I register for the TA Orientation?

-To ensure adequate lunch orders are placed, we require all attendees to register in advance for the TA Orientation.
+To ensure adequate breakfast orders are placed, we require all attendees to register in advance for the TA Orientation.
 Moreover, registration information can be shared with schools and departments as required.

 I may not receive my TA assignment until classes start.
 What should I do in that case?